petershin/liferay-learn/docs/commerce/latest/en/store-management/sending-emails/notification-template-variables-reference-guide.md

 # Notification Template Variables Reference Guide

 When creating a notification template, you can use placeholders as a substitute for key values.
-For the *Email Settings* and *Body* fields, the key values include the customer's name, the order ID, shipping and billing addresses, and a list of items in the order.
+For the *Email Settings* and *Email Content* sections, the key values include the customer's name, the order ID, shipping and billing addresses, a list of items in the order, and more.

 ![Use these variables in the body of the email.](./notification-template-variables-reference-guide/images/02.png)